 Getting Out: Leaving An Abusive Wife

-Updated March 27, 2024by Regain Editorial Team
+Updated October 21, 2024by Regain Editorial Team

 Abuse is a hot-button topic.
 As gender roles shift and change, and the attitudes surrounding marriage and relationships change, it seems to be coming to light more and more that abusive relationships are painfully common and are often swept under the rug or hidden, whether from pride, shame, or abject terror.
-Although there are plenty of news stories and resources available for women who have been abused, there are often not as many resources and news stories about men who have been abused, which can make coming forward or getting out of your situation seem impossible.
+Although there are plenty of news stories and resources available for women who have been abused, there are often not as many resources and news stories about men who have experienced an abusive wife, which can make coming forward or getting out of your situation seem impossible.
 Despite the lack of research and support, men should not be forced to stay in a relationship filled with abuse.

 Getty/jeffbergen